Jmcgee01125/QuickSuite/QuickCompress/README.txt

 	MaxOutputSizeKB - The maximum size, in KB, of the output file.
 10240 KB = 10 MB, the Discord file limit (default: 10240).
 	MaxAttempts - Number of times the program will attempt more restrictive bitrates before displaying a failure to hit size target (default: 3).
 	WarnForLowDetailThresholdMP4 - If the bitrate is below this number when using mp4, warn the user.
 Prevents terrible quality output (default: 1024).
-	WarnForLowDetailThresholdWebm - Same as above, but for automatic bitrate of Webm (default: 256).
+	WarnForLowDetailThresholdWebm - Same as above, but for automatic bitrate of webm (default: 256).
 	UseMaxFPS - Enables using a maximum framerate, frames beyond this will be discarded (default: 1).
 	MaxFPS - If UseMaxFPS is enabled, this is the maximum framerate.
 Lower framerates are kept as-is (default: 30).
 	UseMaxResolution - Enables using a maximum resolution, videos of a higher res will be shrunk (default: 1).